Mosamorphing/WTF-React/09_Hooks/readme.md

 }
 ```

-I am now going to explain what each term above means;
+Now, let’s break down what each term above means:

--- Side effect is the consequence of an action.
-This means that any code inside a use effect runs because something just happened.
-A classic example is fetching some data from the backend when you arrive at a particular page in your application.
-Such data fetching is usually put in a useEffect hook that only runs based on whether you come to that page or not.
-We will see it in action in just a bit.
+- **Side Effect**: A side effect is the consequence of an action.
+In the context of `useEffect`, it means that any code inside the `useEffect` hook runs as a result of something happening.
+A classic example is fetching data from the backend when you navigate to a specific page in your application.
+This data fetching is typically placed inside a `useEffect` hook, which only runs when you visit that page.
+We’ll see this in action shortly.

--- Dependencies: The dependencies argument in useEffect is an array that allows you to control when the effect should run.
-It specifies the values that the effect depends on.
-Here is a simple explanation of how dependencies work in useEffect: 1.
-If you don't provide the dependencies array, the effect will run after every render.
-2. If you provide an empty array [], the effect will run once, after the initial render.
-3. If you include values in the dependencies array (e.g., [prop1, state1]), the effect will run after the initial render and whenever any of the dependencies change in subsequent renders.
+- **Dependencies**: The dependencies argument in `useEffect` is an array that lets you control when the effect should run.
+It specifies the values that the effect relies on.
+Here’s a simple explanation of how dependencies work in `useEffect`:
+  1. If you don’t provide a dependencies array, the effect will run after every render.
+  2. If you provide an empty array `[]`, the effect will run once, right after the initial render.
+  3. If you include values in the dependencies array (e.g., `[prop1, state1]`), the effect will run after the initial render and whenever any of those dependencies change in subsequent renders.

-Keep those in mind and now let's see the above explanation in action.
+Keep these points in mind as we'll now see how they practically work.

 ```javascript
 import { useState, useEffect } from "react";